danwing/settle-charter/charter.md

 certificate renewal.

-A locally-installed certificate authority (also called "private CA", "enterprise CA") is the standard solution to this problem.
-However, a locally-installed CA is complicated for end users because users are unfamiliar with Certificate Signing Requests, some devices do not generate Certificate Signing Requests, and users are unfamiliar with how a CSR can be moved from a device to the local CA, get signed, and moved back to the device.
+An alternative to a public CA is a locally-installed certificate authority (also called "private CA", "enterprise CA").
+However, a locally-installed CA remains complicated for end users because users are unfamiliar with Certificate Signing Requests, some devices do not generate Certificate Signing Requests, and users are unfamiliar with how a CSR can be moved from a device to the local CA, get signed, and moved back to the device.
 Repeating this effort across several devices